 Who Are Tufts Volunteers?

 There is a long tradition of community engagement at Tufts, especially by students.
 The Leonard Carmichael Society (Tufts' umbrella organization for 30+ community service groups) along with other student groups across our four campuses volunteer at over a hundred community organizations in the Greater Boston area.
 Additionally, our staff and faculty are actively engaged in our host communities.
-They run programs, serve on local boards and organize service projects.
+They run programs, serve on local boards, facilitate research, and organize service projects.
+By supporting organizations that work with Tufts volunteers, Tufts Community Grants strengthen connections and partnerships between the university and our host communities.